Peiwei-Wu/learngit/readme.txt

 Git is a distributed version control system.
 GIt track changes
-GIT is a good ware.
+GIT is a good ware
+Git is a free and useful ware.